 Finished gallery images are not cluttered with competing text and graphics:

-One of our recent titles, Building Mac’s Birddog in 1/32 Scale, features a 53-page walkaround of the O-1 Birddog, while our book Building the Wingnut Wings AEG G.IV Late in 1/32 Scale contains a 27-page tutorial on painting wood-grain effects on propellors.
+One of our titles, Building Mac’s Birddog in 1/32 Scale, features a 53-page walkaround of the O-1 Birddog, while our book Building the Wingnut Wings AEG G.IV Late in 1/32 Scale contains a 27-page tutorial on painting wood-grain effects on propellors.
 Neither of these sections would have been viable in a printed book, and would have needed to be substantially reduced.
+Not to mention our Spitfire book, Building Race #80 in 1/18 Scale, which tops out at 565 pages!

 But, I Like Physical Books!